 Reach for this book when you want to instill a sense of pride in heritage or introduce your child to the dignity found in hard work and nature.
 This poetic alphabet celebrates the lives of Mexican-American farmworkers, moving through the Spanish alphabet with verses that honor family, the land, and the seasonal cycle of growth.
 Through vibrant gouache illustrations and bilingual text, it transforms a simple learning tool into a profound tribute to community and the people who put food on our tables.
 Ideal for children ages 5 to 10, this collection touches on deep emotional themes like gratitude and justice without being heavy-handed.
 It is a beautiful choice for families looking to bridge language gaps or for those who want their children to understand the human stories behind the everyday items in their kitchen.
 By centering the experiences of migrant workers, it fosters empathy and a sophisticated appreciation for the interconnectedness of our world.

-A second-grade student who is beginning to ask questions about where their food comes from, or a child in a bilingual household who wants to see their family's labor and culture elevated to high art.
+A second-grade student who is beginning to ask questions about where their food comes from, or a child from a farmworking or bilingual family who will connect with the book's celebration of their culture and labor.

 Younger children (5-6) will enjoy the rhythmic Spanish verse and the bright, folk-art style illustrations.
 Older children (8-10) will grasp the political subtext of labor rights, the significance of the bilingual format, and the metaphorical weight of the poems.